vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD02_DEMO.md

         {
         }
 ```
-7. Explain that you use the **using** statement to control the release of unmanaged resources used by the context, such as a database connection.
+7. You use the **using** statement to control the release of unmanaged resources used by the context, such as a database connection.
 8. To select all courses from the database, add the following LINQ to Entities code in the **using** block

   ```cs